ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 Next, we use the Hadamard gate described above, along with a controlled-X gate, to create the Bell state.

-The controlled-X gate is an X gate, that is applied if and only if the control-bit is in the $\vert1\rangle$ state.
+The controlled-X gate is an X gate that is applied if and only if the control-bit is in the $\vert1\rangle$ state.
 Mathematically this gives:

 $$
 CNOT=